Leopards have a stealthy reputation, but they can’t sneak away from extinction. Will you help us save them?

 Feet a leopard can leap forward in a single bound.

 Leopards have been hunted to the brink of extinction.
-Sometimes they’re killed because they’re seen as pests, preying on local livestock, but mostly, the demand for leopard coats drives excessive hunting.
-In addition, the trees that leopards rely on to navigate their environment and hunt for food are being cut down, contributing to the cycle of human-wildlife conflict.
+Sometimes they’re killed because they’re seen as pests, preying on local livestock, but mostly, the demand for leopard coats drives excessive poaching.
+In addition, the trees that leopards rely on to navigate their environment and hunt for food are being cut down, leaving them homeless and hungry.

 Together, we can